Table of Contents

 - Cerebral palsy (a movement disorder caused by brain damage).

 Living in a bilingual home also may affect a child’s language and speech.
 The child’s brain has to work harder to interpret and use 2 languages.
 So it may take longer for these children to start using one or both languages they’re learning.
-It’s not unusual for a bilingual child to use just one language for a while.
+It’s not unusual for a bilingual child to use one language for a while.

 Your doctor can help you recognize a speech and language delay.
 He or she will ask you what you have heard and can listen to your child’s speech and check your child’s mental development.
-Your doctor may also refer you to other specialists.
-For example, you doctor may suggest a hearing screening for your child.
-An audiologist (a licensed hearing health care professional) would most likely perform a hearing test to check for hearing problems.